-&lt;sup>7For a formal argument of the connection between startup costs in entrepreneurship and employment, see Fonseca et al. (2001).
+7 For a formal argument of the connection between startup costs in entrepreneurship and employment, see Fonseca, Lopez-Garcia and Pissarides (2001).

-&lt;sup>8See Skedinger (2010) for an overview of the effects of employment protection legislations.
+8 See Skedinger (2010) for an overview of the effects of employment protection legislations.

-&lt;sup>9For a survey on the connection between high growth firms and tax/labor market policies, see Henrekson et al. (2010).

-insurance provided.
-Differentiating between employment protection regulations and labor market expenditures (such as unemployment benefits), they show that the type of regulation matters more than the level of regulation: countries who relied more on labor market expenditures to provide worker insurance developed much stronger venture capital markets than countries that had a greater emphasis on employment protection regulations.
+Consistent with these arguments, Jeng and Wells (2001) finds a negative correlation between labor market regulations and venture capital activities in their study of venture capital investments between 1986 and 1995 in 21 countries, with the largest negative effect on early stage investments.
+Using much more recent data, Bozkaya and Kerr (2011) show empirically that strong employment protection regulation has inhibited venture capital market growth between 1990 and 2008 in Europe and, in particular, in sectors with higher labor volatility.
+However, they also show that the effects of labor market regulations differ greatly depending on the type of worker insurance provided.
+Separating between employment protection regulations and labor market expenditures (such as unemployment benefits) they show that the type of regulation matters more than the level of regulation: countries who relied more on labor market expenditures to provide worker insurance developed much stronger venture capital markets than countries who had a greater emphasis on employment protection regulations.

-3.5 Public R&D spending, IPR, and technology transfer
+3.5 Public R&D spending, IPR and technology transfer

-The institutional environment in terms of public spending on research and development, the intellectual property rights (IPR) regime, and the laws governing technology transfer can matter for the development of local venture capital markets.
+The institutional environment in terms of public spending on research and development, the intellectual property rights regime, and the laws governing technology transfer can matter for the development of local venture capital markets.

 Public R&D spending can be divided into spending on basic university research and military R&D spending.
 Both types of spending matter because they generate innovations that could have commercial potential.
-Wilson (1983) argued that military spending mattered for the development of venture capital markets in the United States.
+Wilson (1983) argued that military spending mattered for the development of venture capital markets in the US.
 Indeed, the first US venture capital firm was founded to help commercialize military inventions.
-Aizenman and Kendall (2008) found evidence of a positive correlation between military spending in a country and an inflow of venture capital investment activities.
-Da Rin et al. (2006) studied 14 European countries between 1988 and 2001, and found a correlation between public R&D spending and venture capital activities in the aggregate.
+Aizenman and Kendall (2008) find evidence of a positive correlation between military spending in a country and an inflow of venture capital investment activities.
+Da Rin et al.(2006) studied 14 European countries between 1988 and 2001, and found a correlation between public R&D spending and venture capital activities in the aggregate.
 This is consistent with Gompers and Lerner (1998), who found a positive link between academic R&D and US state-level venture capital activity both in terms of amount invested and number of investments made.